All Products

-MaxCompute allows you to grant MaxCompute permissions to RAM users and RAM roles in the MaxCompute console by using roles.
-This topic describes how to grant different types of permissions and provides policy examples.
+MaxCompute allows you to grant permissions to RAM accounts (RAM users and RAM roles) by assigning roles in the console.
+This topic describes how to grant different types of permissions and provides examples.

 Procedure

-On the Projects page, find the desired project and click Manage in the Actions column.
+3. On the Projects page, find the target project and click Manage in the Actions column.

 Note

-By default, only an Alibaba Cloud account has permissions to manage roles in a project.
-If you want to use a RAM user or RAM role to manage roles in a project, you must grant the RAM user or RAM role the permissions to manage the project.
+By default, only an Alibaba Cloud account has the permissions to manage roles in a project.
+To grant permissions by using a RAM account (a RAM user or RAM role), it must have administrative permissions for the project.

-For more information about the items that you can specify in the Action and Resource elements, see Permissions on project management.
-This topic provides examples of policy-based access control based on management modules.
+For more information about the values of Action and Resource, see Project management permissions.
+This topic provides policy examples for different management modules.

-Find the desired role and click Manage Members in the Actions column.
-In the Manage Members dialog box, you can view the users to which this role is assigned, assign the role to a user, or revoke the role permissions from a user.
+5. Find the target project-level role and click Manage Members in the Actions column.
+In the Manage Members dialog box, you can view role members, assign the role to users, or remove users from the role.

 Policy examples